Affiliate links on Android Authority may earn us a commission. Learn more.

 How to apply thermal paste on a CPU

-Applying thermal paste is absolutely essential if you’re connecting a cooling system to your CPU for maximum performance, but even for seasoned pros, the process can be intimidating.
-You’re dealing with the heart of your PC, after all, and even if you don’t make any serious mistakes, lesser ones could impact cooling efficiency.
+Applying thermal paste is absolutely essential if you’re connecting a cooling system to your CPU, but even for seasoned pros, the process can be intimidating.
+You’re dealing with the heart of your PC after all, and even if you don’t make any serious mistakes, lesser ones could impact cooling efficiency.
 So here’s what you need to know about applying thermal paste, including how much to use and when to replace it.

 To apply thermal paste on a CPU:

 - Power down your PC and make sure your new cooling system is ready to be installed.
 Clean both the top of the CPU and the cooler using a microfiber cloth and isopropyl alcohol.

 - On a square CPU, apply a small dot in the center, no more than a few millimeters wide.
 On an elongated CPU, you may need to use two or three dots connected by a thin line.
 Prefer two.

 - Connect the cooling system, making sure it's lined up well so that you don't have to twist it to adjust it.
 The pressure from installing the cooler will spread the paste.

 How much thermal paste should you apply on a CPU?

 Your goal here is to apply enough paste to cover all the metal on your CPU’s integrated heat spreader (IHS), but in a layer barely thick enough to fill the microscopic holes on its surface.
 Both too little and too much paste will reduce heat transfer.
 Using too much poses the additional threat of paste spilling over, which could damage other components, especially if the paste is conductive.